 What type of property can the main applicant buy or rent?

-For the Malta MPRP, qualifying properties must be residential, not commercial.
+For the MPRP, qualifying properties must be residential, not commercial.
 This is a crucial aspect of the property investment strategy under the program.

 How much time is allowed to satisfy the obligations?